oracle/weblogic-logging-exporter/README.md

 WLS log information through Elasticsearch and Kibana.

-The WebLogic Logging Exporter adds a log event handler to WebLogic Server, such that WebLogic server logs can be integrated into [Elastic Stack](https://www.elastic.co/products) in Kubernetes directly,  by using the [Elasticsearch](https://www.elastic.co/products/elasticsearch) REST API.
+The WebLogic Logging Exporter adds a log event handler to WebLogic Server, such that WebLogic Server logs can be integrated into [Elastic Stack](https://www.elastic.co/products) in Kubernetes directly,  by using the [Elasticsearch](https://www.elastic.co/products/elasticsearch) REST API.

 The current version of the WebLogic Logging Exporter is 0.1, which was released on March 16, 2019.